SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     >
     >![](images/cf-cli.png)
     >
-    >It should also be noted that if you are using a non-trial account (trial account limit the number of instances to one), you may wish to specify which SAP HANA Cloud instance to deploy the HDI container to.
+    >It should also be noted that if you are using a non-trial account (trial account limit the number of instances to one), you may wish to specify which SAP HANA Cloud instance to deploy the SAP HANA Deployment Infrastructure (HDI) container to.
     >
     >![](images/select-instance.png)